Aixile/chainer-gan-experiments/README.md

 * [WIP] CramerGAN: [The Cramer Distance as a Solution to Biased Wasserstein Gradients](https://arxiv.org/abs/1705.10743)
 * [WIP] αGAN: [Variational Approaches for Auto-Encoding Generative Adversarial Networks](https://arxiv.org/abs/1706.04987)

+By default, all models are tested on the CelabA dataset.

 ### Gradient Penalty